Turkey Gravy Recipe From Drippings

 Let’s walk through the process of making turkey gravy from drippings – and don’t forget to watch the video.

-When your turkey is finished cooking, do not, I repeat – do NOT discard the drippings.
+When your turkey is finished cooking, do not discard the drippings.
 Use them to make the best gravy in the entire world.
 This is what the pan should look like after roasting, there will be about 4 cups of drippings if you use our turkey recipe!

 Strain the drippings from this turkey recipe into a bowl through a fine metal mesh strainer.
 Discard the contents of the strainer, but keep the liquid drippings.